spcampbell/FireStic/README.md

 Download the free GeoLite City and GeoLite ASN databases (the binary versions) from [MaxMind](http://dev.maxmind.com/geoip/legacy/geolite/).

-Place the files in the geoip folder.
+Place the files in the `geoip` folder.

 The script accomodates different database files for internal vs. external devices.
-However, you will need to create a geoip database for your internal addresses and locations.
+However, **you will need to create the geoip database for your internal addresses and locations**.
 Here is the best instruction I have found on how to do that: [Generate Local MaxMind Database](https://blog.vladionescu.com/geo-location-for-internal-networks/).
 It uses [mmutils](https://github.com/mteodoro/mmutils).
 The article describes adding your internal network locations and private ip addresses to the MaxMind CSV files.
-However, you will want to make your own CSV files with only internal networks and locations then compile them to a new .dat for the best result.
-The process is basically the same and fairly straightforward once you see how the two .csv files are organizing the data.
+However, **you will want to make your own CSV files with only internal networks and locations then compile them to a new .dat for the best result.** The process is basically the same and fairly straightforward once you see how the two .csv files are organizing the data.

 >   **TIP:** Do not open the csv files you create in Microsoft Excel as it will
 >   completely wreck it out and will never compile.
 Use Open Office or a text